vicy07/flight_map/README.md

 curl -X POST http://localhost:8000/update-airports
 ```

 This downloads `airports.dat` and `routes.dat`, generating `public/airports.json` with routes embedded for use by the front-end.
+Airports that have no outgoing routes are excluded from the resulting file.